rene-l/SQLiteCRUD/README.md

 # SQLiteCRUD

-Demonstrates CRUD operations using SQLite, ActionMode with multi selection on RecyclerView (need refactoring though), getting a photo with the camera and using it on the app.
+Demonstrates CRUD operations using SQLite, ActionMode with multi selection on RecyclerView (needs refactoring though), getting a photo with the camera and using it on the app.

 +---+